Doctor of Musical Arts in Performance (DMA)

 • Proof of English language proficiency (if applicable)

-The Doctor of Musical Arts (DMA) is a doctoral degree in music performance with areas of concentration in voice, piano (solo and collaborative), violin, viola, cello, clarinet, trumpet, percussion, saxophone, trombone, and choral conducting.
+The Doctor of Musical Arts (DMA) is a doctoral degree in music performance with areas of concentration in voice, piano (solo and collaborative), violin, viola, cello, clarinet, trumpet, saxophone, trombone, and choral conducting.

 The program is available in two different streams: project-based (Stream 1) and thesis-based (Stream 2).
 At the end of Year 1, with the approval of their DMA Advisory Committee, students indicate their intention to pursue Stream 1 or Stream 2.